A guide to our website licensing

 In accordance with our Terms and conditions your use of materials on our website is entirely at your own risk and we are not liable for any loss, injury or damage caused by this use.

-Using lesson content if there is no third party copyright included
+Using lesson content if no third-party copyright is included

 Go for it!